patrick-llgc/MeetingNotes/CVPR2019/workshops.md

 ![](assets/sunday/IMG_1580.jpg.warped.jpg)
 ![](assets/sunday/IMG_1582.jpg.warped.jpg)
 ![](assets/sunday/IMG_1583.jpg.warped.jpg)
 - **Note**: You can only develop as fast as you can evaluate.
 The team can only move as fast as your evaluation allows.
-So it is critical to have
+So it is critical to have a fast evaluation pipeline.
 - Jitter over time indicate uncertainty implicitly.
 Use uncertainty, but not exactly Bayesian networks, but cheap approximation to that.
 - Oversample "boat on trailer"